LiAngelo Ball And Two Other #UCLA Basketball Players Returning To United States

 “It’s certainly very unfortunate and very disappointing to me as commissioner of the conference, when we’re guests in another country, guests of our partners, that any of our students should be involved in this incident.
 That’s not the standard we hold our students to, especially when they are traveling and they are ambassadors of their university and the United States.”

-It is unclear at this time what type of punishment the UCLA basketball players, LiAngelo Ball, Jalen Hill and Cody Riley will face when they return to the UCLA campus.
+It is unclear at this time what type of punishment the UCLA basketball players, LiAngelo Ball, Jalen Hill, and Cody Riley, will face when they return to the UCLA campus.

 Entitled, spoiled athletes embarrass the entire country.
 I have no respect for the new wave of athletes. https://t.co/kBJrFweJeV